top of page

 With potty training, it’s common that the prompts you used on day 2 may not work at all when you’re in week 2.

-The prompting evolves as using the potty becomes more routine.
+Prompting your child to pee evolves as using the potty becomes more routine.

-And as your toddler clicks into the process, you’re more likely to see her toddler stripes show (you know, their fondness for saying no).
+And as your toddler clicks into the process, you’re more likely to see her toddler stripes show (you know, their fondness for saying NO).

-So how should you shift your language?
 It’s important to drop what’s not working.

 So let's chat about some potty rules to help as you move forward.
 Because guess what?

-Words matter with toddlers.
-Language is important so you see less power struggles.
+Language is important so you see less potty training power struggles.

 Time to go pee!

-Let's go potty..
+Let's go pee in the potty..

 or the reminder..